Team most likely to surprise: South Carolina. Lou Holtz

 DEF MVP: ARKANSAS DE Jeb Huckeba

-ST MVP: Tie ALABAMA RS Shaud Williams and FLORIDA RS Keiwan
+ST MVP: Tie ALABAMA RS Shaud Williams and FLORIDA RS Keiwan Ratliff

 OFF NEWCOMER: RB Demetris Summers (fr)- S.CAROLINA